 Conversational Chatbot Examples

-Conversational chatbots can understand and generate natural language, allowing it to have human-like interactions with users.
+Conversational chatbots can understand and generate natural language, allowing them to have human-like interactions with users.
 People turn to them for advice, to have their questions answered or to simply be entertained.
 The whole point is that they give users the ability to chit-chat with their computer as if it were a real person.

 Meta’s BlenderBot

-BlenderBot 3 is an open source conversational chatbot created by Meta.
+BlenderBot 3 is an open-source conversational chatbot created by Meta.
 It’s equipped with long-term memory and internet search capabilities, as well as a combination of several conversational skills — namely “personality, empathy and knowledge” — making it especially good at chatting about a broad range of topics.
-It is also designed to improve in accuracy and safety overtime through feedback from its users, according to Meta.
+It is also designed to improve in accuracy and safety over time through feedback from its users, according to Meta.

 Kuki’s Metaverse Companion